Participation on Boards and Commissions

-The Bureau has been a primary supporter of the New Mexico Geographic Information Council (NMGIC), which is concerned with all aspects of geographic data in the state.
+The Bureau of Geology has been a primary supporter of the New Mexico Geographic Information Council (NMGIC), which is concerned with all aspects of geographic data in the state.
 The organization has several goals.
 The first goal is to promote cooperation among state, federal, local, and private-sector users and generators of geographic information.
 The second and third goals are to create a comprehensive approach to implementing and maintaining geographic-information systems for the state and to help coordinate programs, policies, standards, and resources to maximize opportunities and to minimize duplication of effort.
 The fourth goal is to make recommendations to the U.S. Board on Geographic Names regarding place names in New Mexico.
 The fifth goal is to provide recommendations to state, federal, and local agencies on data needs, priorities, and standards.
 The sixth goal is to make recommendations to the Governor concerning geographic information in New Mexico.
-Dave McCraw is an NMGIC board member and the NMBGMR representative.
+Phil Miller is an NMGIC board member and the Bureau of Geology representative.

-The Mining Commission was established by the State Legislature in 1993 to adopt regulations necessary to implement the New Mexico Mining Act and to oversee their implementation.
+The New Mexico Mining Commission (NMMC) was established by the State Legislature in 1993 to adopt regulations necessary to implement the New Mexico Mining Act and to oversee their implementation.
 The Mining Act is a hard-rock reclamation act.
 The Director of the Mining and Minerals Division (M&MD) of the New Mexico Energy, Minerals and Natural Resources Department (NMEMNRD) is charged with carrying out the Mining Act regulations.
 The Mining Commission acts as a board for any affected party to appeal decisions of the Director of the Mining and Minerals Division.
-The Director of NMBGMR, represented by Doug Bland, is currently the chairman and one of the seven voting members of the Mining Commission.
+The Director of the Bureau of Geology, represented by Virginia McLemore, is one of the seven voting members of the Mining Commission.

 The New Mexico Coal Surface Mining Commission (NMCSMC) was established by the State Legislature in 1972 to administer the Coal Surface Mining Act.
 The Commission adopts regulations concerning coal surface-mining and the surface effects of underground coal mining, including regulations for the productive reclamation of affected areas.
 It also acts as the board for any affected party to appeal decisions of the Director of the Mining and Minerals Division (M&MD) of the New Mexico Energy, Minerals and Natural Resources Department (NMEMNRD).
 The M&MD Director is charged with carrying out the NMCSMC regulations.
-Gretchen K. Hoffman is the Bureau's representative on the Commission.
+Gretchen K. Hoffman is the Bureau of Geology's representative on the Commission.

-The purpose of the Western States Seismic Policy Council is to promote understanding of earthquake hazards, preparedness, and cooperation between states in response to large earthquakes.
+The purpose of the Western States Seismic Policy Council (WSSPC) is to promote understanding of earthquake hazards, preparedness, and cooperation between states in response to large earthquakes.
 Annual programs include updates on the National Earthquake Hazard Reduction Program, compacts between states to send aid, details of major earthquakes that occurred during the year, federal-funding outlook, primary research in earthquake-prone areas, earthquake codes, and member state's earthquake or emergency-preparedness programs.
 The manager for our New Mexico Seismological Observatory is the Bureau of Geology representative on the WSSPC.
 That position is currently unfilled.